 There are two ways to register for the NARM exam.
 You must be a CPM candidate, or have been approved to take the exam for licensure by a state licensing agency.
 CPM Candidates: Candidates who are applying for the CPM certification must submit a NARM application to the NARM Applications Department.
 Application forms are based …Read more »

-Test results will be mailed approximately three weeks after the test date.
-If the candidate wishes to receive the test results at an address different from where they received the Admission Letter, please notify the Test Department of the new address by e-mail at firstname.lastname@example.org.
-CPM certificates will be mailed approximately 4 weeks after passage …Read more »
+Official test results will be mailed approximately two weeks after the test date.
+If the candidate wishes to receive the test results at an address different from where they received the Admission Letter, please notify the Test Department of the new address by e-mail at email@example.com.
+CPM certificates will be mailed approximately 4 weeks after …Read more »

 NARM Written Exam Testing Locations